brianadams2337/containerstore-demo/.changeset/dark-ideas-beg.md

 '@scayle/storefront-application-nuxt': patch
 ---

-**\[UI\]** Resolved a rendering issue with the empty state icon on the wishlist page.
-The root cause was conflicting SVG ID attributes, which have now been made unique to prevent DOM collisions.
+**\[UI\]** Resolved a DOM collision issue by ensuring the SVG ID attribute for the empty state icon is unique.
+This fixes a consequential bug where the icon failed to render correctly.